Felon Voting Rights

 Can I register to vote and vote if I am currently on probation?

-• If you are currently on probation as a result of a felony conviction, you cannot register to vote or vote until it has been two full years since being discharged or released from probation.
+• If you are currently on probation as a result of a felony conviction, you cannot register to vote or vote until you have been discharged or released from probation.
 If you are discharged or released from probation unsatisfactorily, this does not impact the restoration of your voting rights.

 • If you are currently on probation as a result of a misdemeanor conviction, you can register to vote and vote.
 Your voting rights are not impacted by a misdemeanor conviction.